 3. Football hold

 The football hold is a great option if you’re looking for a one hand free option.
 Using the arm on the same side as the nursing breast, fully support your baby, allowing their legs to dangle.
 In this position, your baby should still be perpendicular, but their feet are pointing away from your body.
+This position is especially helpful for large breasts or after a c-section.

 4. Laid back positions